mllightitup/useful_things/README.md

 # TODO: Curseforge API
 DONE

-# TODO: Create all files in md_creator at once for each version and loader
+# TODO: Create all files in md_creator at once for each version and loader | Requires version and loader check
 # TODO: Update constants.py to the newest template and delete unnecessary